 I managed to catch some of the participants as they left after they'd had a few day's of preparations and some leisure time for the crews.

 First past was the Norwegian Navy frigate "Thor Heyerdahl" F314.
 Commissioned in 2011 she is capable of 27 knots.

 "Berlin" A1411 a 20,240 ton fuel replenishment vessel from Germany

 and from Spain the frigate "Almirante Juan de Borbon" F102 an air defence vessel built at a cost of 600 million euro.

 At Faslane base the Royal Navy's amphibious transport warship "Albion" L14 was moored alongside.
 Built at Barrow in Furness and launched in 2001 she as a range of 8000 miles and has a 19,000 ton displacement weight.

 Similar to "Berlin" is "Rhone" A1443 also a German replenishment tanker.

 tug "Ayton Cross", finished one job and onto the next.

-following on behind was the Danish frigate "Thetis" F357 lead ship of its class.
+the Danish frigate "Thetis" F357 lead ship of its class.
 It has a double skinned hull designed for use in ice conditions.